manabuo/machine-learning-using-tensorflow/chapters/chapter5.md

 For example, you may have trained a neural net with 5 layers, and you now want to train a new model with 6 layers, restoring the parameters from the 5 layers of the previously trained model into the first 5 layers of the new model.You can easily specify the names and variables to save by passing to the `tf.train.Saver()` constructor a Python dictionary: keys are the names to use, values are the variables to manage.

 You can create as many _Saver_ operators as you want if you need to save and restore different subsets of the model variables.
-The same variable can be listed in multiple _Saver_ operator, its value is only changed when the saver `restore()` method is run.
+The same variable can be listed in multiple _Saver_ operators, its value is only changed when the saver `restore()` method is run.

 > Note: When you restore all variables from a file you do not have to initialize them beforehand, but if you only restore a subset of the model variables at the start of a `Session`, you have to run an initialize _op_ for the other variables.